The Council of Victoria College exercises its powers and duties under the provisions of the Victoria University Act.

 Awards and Prizes Committee

-Consists of the Registrar or designate (ex officio), the Principal or designate (ex officio), and five members of the Victoria College teaching staff.
+Consists of the Registrar or designate (ex officio), the Principal or designate (ex officio), and twelve to fourteen members of the Victoria College teaching staff.
 It shall have responsibility for advising the Registrar on student awards and prizes that require academic adjudication.
 It shall invite, consider, and assist with the nomination of members of Victoria College for external awards and honours.
 The Committee shall be empowered to co-opt voting members from the Victoria College community, including retired faculty, as needed to assist in evaluating submissions or preparing nominations.

 Consist of four members elected by Council, the Principal (ex officio), and the President of VUSAC (ex officio).
 Its function is to seek the guidance of Council with a view to proposing suitable lists of candidates for elected positions on Standing Committees, and candidates for elected positions on the Board of Regents and the Senate Executive Committee.
+It shall propose candidates to Council by the last meeting of Council in the spring term.

 Six members of the teaching staff of Victoria College shall be elected by Council to the Board of Regents for terms of four years, three every second year.
 Four members of the teaching staff of Victoria College shall be elected by Council to the Senate Executive Committee for terms of four years, two every second year.
 The Board and Senate Executive representatives will be elected at the last meeting of Council in the spring semester.